PuChen7/PuChen7.github.io/README.md

 # Pu's Website.
 Welcome!
-## This website is used for learning Algorithm Problems.
+## This website is used for learning Algorithm and Data Structures.
 These problems are interesting and helpful.
 So I decided to attach my own thinkings for every problem.
 All problems are solved by using java.<br>

 ###First Part: